commiyou/web_to_pdf_action/README.md

-# Webpage to PDF action
+# Webpage to PDF action with javascript disabled

 A [GitHub Action](https://github.com/features/actions) to convert any webpage to a PDF document.